warnerm06/twitterpated/README.md

     * Git push to the remote repo.
         * You may get an error and have to follow the recomendations on setting upstream origin.
     * Delete your local `dev` branch and remote branch if you created one.
-6. Student A should receive a pull request in their email and on github.
+6. Student A should receive a pull request in their email and/or on github.
     * Most companies don't allow everyone to commit to master so we will simulate that for the first few steps.
 This acts as a safeguard against bad commits bringing down your produciton apps.
     * View the pull request in github and accept it if it looks good.
+    * In github click on `Pull requests > the open pull request > view changes.
+        * You should see the code that was added/changed.
+It will have green and/or red highlights
+    * Click on Approve and/or Merge.
+    * Be sure the changes have been merged
 7. Student C will create an about page.
     * In your clone of the repo perform the following:
     * Do a git pull to see the changes to `master`.